Astros clinch AL West with 7-1 win over Mariners

 "I don't think you could ask for a better introduction for me to the city of Houston than this," Verlander said.
 "First home start would have been great.
 First home start and a win would have been great.
 First home start and to win in a division-clinching game — you can't make that up.
 And I'm looking forward to hopefully many more wins."

 George Springer and Carlos Correa also homered for the Astros, who won their first division title since 2001 and seventh overall.
-The Astros become the first team in major league history to win titles in three divisions after previously winning the NL West and NL Central.
+The Astros become the first team in Major League Baseball history to win titles in three divisions after previously winning the NL West and NL Central.

-As the Astros celebrated Sunday's accomplishment, they were quick to point out that they want to finish the regular season strong to try and gain home-field advantage in the postseason b'y finishing with the best record in the AL. Houston led the AL for most of the season, but Cleveland moved ahead with its recent 22-game winning streak.
+As the Astros celebrated Sunday's accomplishment, they were quick to target a strong finish to the regular season to try to secure home-field advantage in the postseason by finishing with the best record in the AL. Houston led the AL for most of the season, but Cleveland moved ahead with its recent 22-game winning streak.

-"For us, this is just the beginning," Correa said.
-"We are just getting started."

 Owner Jim Crane, who bought the team in 2011 and oversaw rebuilding, reveled in the celebration.

 "I had a little tear in my eye," he said.
-"This has been a long time coming.
-It was our goal from the get-go to work hard at it, build the team and we have a really good ball club."
+"This has been a long time coming."

-For the few players still on the team who endured the really lean years, winning the first division title in 16 years was even more special.
+For the few players still on the team who endured the really lean years, winning this first division title in 16 years was even more special.

 "It means a lot because I was here when we lost 100 games three years in a row," Jose Altuve said.
 "Now I'm part of some winning teams and that means a lot to me."